MOST BEAUTIFUL VILLAGES AND TOWNS TO VISIT IN SWITZERLAND

 Where to stay

 I stayed at a very perfect hotel in Locarno Orselina when I did a day trip to Ascona.
 The amazing Villa Orselina is a great base if you want to enjoy a luxury hotel close by.
-Find out more about the best hotel in Switzerland by clicking here.
+Find out more about great places to stay in Switzerland.

 Canton: Bernese Oberland